A Writer has another look at an Australian classic.

 The William Heinemann company published Come in Spinner in 1951.
 It proved an instant international bestseller after a series of rave reviews in the United Kingdom and has never been out of print.

-With its dearth of female protagonists, and its omission from most literary criticism (despite an enduring popularity), the novel ranks amongst the first true examples of Chick Lit in the world.
+With its cast of female protagonists, and its omission from most literary criticism (despite an enduring popularity), the novel ranks amongst the first true examples of Chick Lit in the world.

 In deference to regular Pinegrove visitor and the author of My Brilliant Career, Come in Spinner was dedicated to the woman whom Dymphna Cusack described as the godmother of the collaboration – Miles Franklin (1879-1954).